evanx/jsbin/hydratePromises/readme.md

 ## Hydrating React component state from promises

-Consider a rather trivial component which fetches data from some endpoints, to render some content.
+Consider a rather trivial component which fetches data from some endpoints, to render some static content.

 Sure, there's Flux, Relay/GraphQL and what have you.

-But perhaps this is for a prototype, and we want a "quick and dirty" opininated means of hydrating our state.
+But perhaps this is for a prototype, and we want a "quick and dirty" opininated means of hydrating our component's state.

 So we introduce a mixin for `hydrateFromPromises` which we can use as follows: